-He started working as a paralegal, and eventually had taken on a heavier caseload than any other paralegal at the firm.
+He started working as office support.
+Within a matter of weeks, he was given a moderate case load as a paralegal, and eventually had taken on a heavier caseload than any other paralegal at the firm.
 But before long his professional path took an interesting turn.
 Another lifelong area of interest for Burton was computers.
 In fact, he built his first computer at the age of 10.
 When there was an opening for an IT manager at his law firm, Burton saw it as a chance to broaden his professional horizons.

 Although he says he does not have much spare time, when he does take time away from work he spends it with his wife Jenni—also an MTI graduate who is a paralegal at the same firm—and he also enjoys motorcycles.

 Burton’s is a story of overcoming challenges, following your interests, and constantly improving yourself.
 During his time as a student at MTI, he earned all of the awards he possibly could have, including the MTI College Master Student Award, Outstanding Graduate, and Perfect Attendance, and he received the 2013 John O’Sullivan Memorial Scholarship from the Sacramento Valley Paralegal Association.